 Before installing your battery storage system, you or your installer must submit an application to advise the intent to connect your battery storage system to the network.

 Generally, your battery installer will manage this process.
 They should follow connection instructions provided by the manufacturer and by Energex, and they will be your point of contact if you have questions or concerns about the system.

 Export or non-export system

 Before you arrange to install a battery storage system, you'll need to decide whether or not you want to export electricity back to the grid.
 There'll be a different connection process depending on which option you choose.

 If you do not intend to export electricity back into the grid

 - Your installer should submit an online network connection application on your behalf via our Electrical Partners Portal.
 Or you can apply yourself via our Customer Portal.

 - If you originally go with a 'non-export' system and would like to be able to export electricity in the future, you'll need to submit a new Energex network connection application.

 If you want to export electricity back into the grid

 - If you have more power than you need, you may wish to have your battery storage system export electricity back to the grid.
 Some battery storage systems are designed to allow this while others are not.
-Note that you may not be able to do this if you're on the original 44c/kWh feed-in tariff and wish to keep it.
+Note that you will not be able to do this if you're on the original 44c/kWh feed-in tariff and wish to keep it.

 - Your electricity retailer may be prepared to pay you their own solar feed-in-tariff, but this will be through a separate negotiation process between yourself and the electricity retailer.